near-examples/chainsig-script/README.md

 To verify, send some ETH using `yarn start -etx`.

 With `NEAR_PROXY_ACCOUNT="false"` you will not be able to send ETH using the `sign` method of the proxy contract.
 Why?
-Because this would mean any Near account can send ETH from the derived account of the proxy contract.
+Because this would mean any NEAR account can send ETH from the derived account of the proxy contract.
 Oh no!
 The proxy contract protects against arbitrary transactions using this check:

 ```
 let owner = env::predecessor_account_id() == env::current_account_id();